Venghai

-The story is based in Sivagangai district.
-The filming started in November 2010 in Trichy, and the film was released on 8 July 2011.
+Venghai was released on 8 July 2011 to mixed reviews from critics and became an average grosser at the box office.
+It is dubbed in Telugu as Simha Putruudu.

 Plot

 Veerapandi is a respected man in Pandiapuram, Sivagangai district who controls around 50% votes in his constituency.
 He is married to Thangam and has two children, Selvam and Selvi.
 Rajalingam is the corrupt incumbent local MLA from the ruling party, who was elected with backing from Veerapandi.
 Rajalingam pretends to be loyal only for Veerapandi's support.
 One day, the DC organizes a meeting to decide the location of a new railway station, where Rajalingam has already pre-fixed a town for bribe purpose, but Veerapandi thwarts Rajalingam's plan and convinces the meeting to set another small town as the location for the station.
 Rajalingam's men bomb a railway track to derail a train, but Selvam stops the train and catches the bombers.

 Frustrated that Selvam screwed up the chance to catch the real perpetrator, Veerapandi sends Selvam to Trichy to stay with his uncle Mariyappan, a real estate agent, in order to protect him.
 In Trichy, Selvam meets his childhood friend Radhika and also makes Mariyappan return money to Radhika's uncle, who had bought land from Mariyappan, which then went to a civil struggle with the air force.
 Selvam also gets beaten up by a local thug Peter, due to an SMS joke by Radhika on Peter, who is filmed attacking Selvam by a professor, and he is imprisoned.
 Rajalingam tries to kill Selvam to weaken Veerapandi and uses Peter's local gang in Tirchy.
 Selvam saves a college professor from being assaulted by Peter's gang, and a fight ensures.
 Peter is beaten up and goes to bring Anburaj and his men.

 Veerapandi learns of Selvam's issues and arrives at the college at the same time.
 Anbu understands that Selvam is Veerapandi's son, and begs for forgiveness.
 Veerapandi learns that Rajalingam is about to buy a huge plot of land with black money, and catches him red-handed after the registration in Trichy and thrashes him.
 Selvam arrives there accidentally, and the father-son duo makes Rajalingam donate the land to Sivagangai Corporation.
 Veerapandi also commands Rajalingam to resign within a week or he will be killed, with both events causing a by-election.
 Rajalingam gets enraged and sends goons to kill Selvam again.
 When he is cornered, Selvam is forced to take an aruval and defend himself, which gets filmed by the crowd.
 Veerapandi arrives to save Selvam, but Selvam gets arrested and remanded for 15 days as his action has reached the press.